mshernandez5/aes-file-encrypt/README.md

 `./aesf <enc | dec> <input_file> <output_file> <options>`\
 will use default settings (see options) and prompt for an AES key in hex format, ex. `00 01 02 03 04 05 06 07 08 09 0A 0B 0C 0D 0E 0F`

-Here is a basic example of the program in use (AES 128, EBC):
+Here is a basic example of the program in use (AES-128, ECB):
 ```
 markus@rz-pc:~/Desktop/example$ echo "very secret message" > secret.txt
 markus@rz-pc:~/Desktop/example$ cat secret.txt